davidmegginson/hapi-schemas/README.md

 code.

-Any changes to the tables in ``sql/schema/hapi-core-tables.sql`` need to be reflected in the views in ``sql/views/`` as well; otherwise, the database may break.
+Any changes to the tables in ``sql/schema/hapi-core-tables.sql`` need to be reflected in the data-type-specific tables and in the views in ``sql/views/``; otherwise, the database may break.

 ## Files